You & Us

 We assemble specialist teams for each unique project, assisting from initial ideation through to construction and delivery.

-Recent commissions we’ve worked on include co-designing, building and delivering an installation highlighting young people’s voices for the Tasmanian Commissioner for Children and Young People; designing, building and directing a giant whale puppet for Junction Arts Festival; and convening a collective of artists to create an interactive table tennis game for the 2022 Commonwealth Games.
+Recent commissions we’ve worked on include the design and build of Rum'un: A Tasmanian Mascot for the Tasmanian Football Club, including devising its character and backstory, working with as many young AFL fans as possible, and in collaboration with Tasmanians.
+The co-design, build and delivery of an installation highlighting young people’s voices for the Tasmanian Commissioner for Children and Young People; designing, building and directing a giant whale puppet for Junction Arts Festival; and convening a collective of artists to create an interactive table tennis game for the 2022 Commonwealth Games.

 What we bring